silvery107/nmt-multi30k-pytorch/README.md

-# Neural Machine Translation from German to English with Transformer on Multi30K Dataset
+# <center>Neural Machine Translation from German to English with Transformer on Multi30K Dataset</center>

 ## Virtual Environment Setup